ruby-grape/grape-swagger/UPGRADING.md

 Upgrading Grape-swagger
 =======================

+### Upgrading to >= 0.25.0

+The global tag set now only includes tags for documented routes.
+This behaviour has impact in particular for calling the documtation of a specific route.

 ### Upgrading to >= 0.21.0

 With grape >= 0.21.0, `grape-entity` support moved to separate gem `grape-swagger-entity`, if you use grape entity, update your Gemfile: